-SARAH KUNSTLER: You know, unfortunately, I think it’s more typical than we would like to believe or would want, you know.
-I think the test of our civility is how we treat people in those moments after tremendous tragedies like September 11th.
-And it’s at those times when maintaining your — when treating people well and giving people the presumption of innocence and not criminalizing people because of who they know or how they look or what they believe is most important.
-And if Osama’s case teaches us anything, it is that we need to be careful, very careful on those moments on how we pass judgments on other people and how we treat them.
+SARAH KUNSTLER: You know, unfortunately, I think it’s more typical than we would like to believe or would want.
+You know, it’s—I think the test of our civility is how we treat people in those moments after tremendous tragedies like September 11th.
+And it’s at those times when maintaining your—when treating people well and giving people the presumption of innocence and not criminalizing people because of who they know or how they look or what they believe is most important.
+And if Osama’s case teaches us anything, it’s that we need to be careful, very careful, on those moments, on how we pass judgments on other people and how we treat them.

 AMY GOODMAN: Sarah Kunstler, thanks very much for being with us.
-Sarah also is the daughter of William Kunstler, the famed attorney, late attorney also based in New York and Osama Awadallah.
-Did you want to add one more?
+Sarah also is the daughter of William Kunstler, the famed attorney, late attorney, also based in New York.
+And, Osama Awadallah, did you want to add one more thing?

-OSAMA AWADALLAH: Yes.
-I just want to say another thing.
+OSAMA AWADALLAH: Yes, I just wanted to say another thing.
 This case was very important not just only for me, for thousands and thousands of people who have been through my situations.
-You know, I’ve been treated so badly that bring the image of how our government here in the United States acts with people in such a way, in a harsh way.
+You know, I’ve been treated so badly, that bring the image of how our government here in the United States acts with people in such a way, in a harsh way.
 There were many people in this country waiting for this case.
-And I hope it would — the government would rethink their —-–the way they interact with prisoners or material witnesses or those people who have been held up for nothing, you know, just -—.
-And I would thank all those people who stood with me, you know, starting from my lawyers, people my—in San Diego, people in my country, and I would like to thank all of those who prayed for me and I wish good for everybody and I wish nothing — such a thing would happen again to anyone else.
+And I hope it would—the government would rethink their—the way they interact with prisoners or material witnesses or those people who have been held up for nothing, you know, just—and I would thank all those people who stood with me, you know, starting from my lawyers, people in my—in San Diego, people in my country.
+And I would like to thank all of those who prayed for me.
+And I wish good for everybody, and I wish nothing—such a thing would happen again to anyone else.

-AMY GOODMAN: And the advice you would give for someone caught up in the same situation that you were, now that you’ve gone through it all of these years?
+AMY GOODMAN: And the advice you would give to someone caught up in the same situation that you were, now that you’ve gone through it all of these years?

-OSAMA AWADALLAH: Well, if someone is, are in my situation and they are still, I would say, have patience.
-There are people for you, staying, you know, are outside calling for justice.
-And also, people have to be careful of whom they’re dealing with, you know.
-I learned my lessons and —
+OSAMA AWADALLAH: Well, if someone are in my situation, and they are still, I would say, have patience.
+There are people for you, staying—you know, are outside calling for justice.
+And also, people have to be careful of whom they’re dealing with.
+You know, I learned my lessons.
+And—

-OSAMA AWADALLAH: In what way, knowing who you deal with.
-Sometimes, you might not be able to distinguish between a good person or a bad person, but it’s good also, always to be more careful, you know, and just —
+OSAMA AWADALLAH: In what way?
+In knowing who you deal with.
+You know, sometimes you might not be able to distinguish between a good person or a bad person.
+But it’s good also always to be more careful, you know, and just—

 AMY GOODMAN: Are you talking about the authorities or people in your community?

 OSAMA AWADALLAH: Well, both.
-Both.
-Especially the authorities.
-I mean, the authority always — I mean, the way it happened with me, they seemed so friendly to me at the beginning and then they turned out to be like monster against me.
-They come and even testify in my court, completely different of what happened, of how they talked to me, how they treated me, especially, you know, those FBI agents that tried to question me.
-So be careful.
+Both, especially the authority.
+I mean, the authority always—I mean, the way it happened with me, they seemed so friendly to me at the beginning, then they turned out to be like monster against me.
+They come and even testify in my court completely different of what happened, and of what—how they talked to me, how they treated me, especially, you know, those FBI agents that they tried to question me.
+So, be careful.
 Always have a lawyer with you.
-Never, never speak with someone without having someone with you who knows the law and know, everyone should know that he has the right in this country and he should use them to the, his best extent.
+Never, never speak with someone without having someone with you who knows the law and know—everyone should know that he has rights in this country, and he should use them to his best extent.